Despite the fact that I’ve traveled full-time for almost a decade, I’ve only experienced theft one time.

 Travel with Two Wallets

 Luckily, I’ve never actually been in that situation, but it’s a nice preventative measure.
-For example, during our Central America trip, we would leave what I call an “offering.”
+During that Central America trip, we would also leave what I call an “offering.”
 At a hostel, we’d leave one wallet with a $20 bill and a fake credit card underneath the pillow.
 In theory, most theft is opportunistic, so thieves grab and go.

 If someone were to come into our hostel room, they would find our “hidden stash” underneath the pillow, grab the wallet, and leave feeling satisfied that they had struck gold.